-We typically spend a lot of time sitting when we work.
+Everyone typically spends a lot of time sitting when we work.
 Yet, sitting is a posture that places a lot of stress on our spines.

 To avoid developing back problems, it’s a good idea to invest in an ergonomic office chair that promotes good posture and supports your lower back.